oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

 {{collapse(View details…)

-Currently, there are at least two user authentication methods available:\
+Currently, there are at least two user authentication methods available:<br/>

 - using the Generis model user adapter (default method)\
 - using the key-value user adapter